BorgwardtLab/proteinshake-v1/docs/readthedocs/source/notes/contribution.rst

 We welcome any contributions (new tasks and datasets, features, or bug reports) through pull requests (PR) on the project `GitHub repository <https://github.com/BorgwardtLab/proteinshake-v1>`_.

 We maintain a growing list of features to be implemented in the `repository issues <https://github.com/BorgwardtLab/proteinshake-v1/issues>`_.
-Feel free to assign yourself to one and then contribute a pull request linking the issue.
+Feel free to assign yourself to one and then open a pull request linking the issue.

 You can also implement your own features.
 It is a good idea in this case to open an issue beforehand to discuss if your proposed feature would benefit ProteinShake.